mrkaye97/slackr/README.md

 ## Breaking Changes

-Version 2.4.0+ now allows users to choose between using a bot token and a user token.
-See below for details.
+Version `2.4.0+` now allows users to choose between using a bot token and a user token.
+See below for details and check the changelog (`NEWS.md`) for more changes.

 ## Setup